bhoptee/trueman-chiro/src/pages/blog/pelvic-stability-dysfunction.md

 Learning how to isolate and strengthen the pelvic floor, deep core & abdominal wall musculature is a co-ordination and skill-based learning curve that can be difficult to achieve without specific coaching from a qualified individual.

-Though some of the relevant exercises to improve pelvic stability can usually be undertaken and performed well from video exercise instruction, for example a side lying glut clamshell exercise using a resistance band, cat stretch and lying on front diaphragmatic breathing.
+Though some of the relevant exercises to improve pelvic stability can usually be undertaken and performed well from video exercise instruction.
+Including:

+* Side lying glut clamshell exercise using a resistance band
+* Cat stretch
+* Psoas/ hip flexor stretching
+* Gluteal / piriformis stretching
+* Lying on front diaphragmatic breathing

 *References:*